cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ### src and include folders

 The src and include folders at the top level of the project implement the callbacks that are required for the Reach stack to operate.
 This includes application specific source files such as src/params.c which implements the callbacks required for cr_params.c.
+There is generally a pair of files for each Reach "service," one in the "app" and one in the stack.

-The two silabs specific files are also present here.
+The two silabs specific files (reach-silabs.c and silabs_cli.c) are also present here.

+The include folder provides reach-server.h.
+This is the compile time configuration file.
+It #defines macros that enable or disable features of the system.

 ### reach-c-stack